Satine Phoenix: Mainstream media

 Phoenix and Ruty Rutenberg co-founded the streaming network Maze Arcana which produced several official actual play Dungeons & Dragons web series such as Maze Arcana: Fury's Reach (2017), Maze Arcana: Fury's Fate (2017–18), Sirens of the Realms (2017–19), and Maze Arcana: Inkwell Society (2018–19).
 Phoenix was also a Dungeon Master or player in these shows.
-The 2018 Diana Jones Award was awarded to the "Actual play" movement and included Maze Arcana as an "exceptional example" of the genre.
+The 2018 Diana Jones Award was awarded to the "actual play" movement and included Maze Arcana among the examples of the genre.
 Phoenix, Ruttenberg and Ivan Van Norman accepted the award at Gen Con.
 However, the network then went dark in 2018; in 2022, ComicBook.com reported that Rutenberg and Phoenix are suing each other over the handling of Maze Arcana's funds and fiduciary duty.

 In 2019, Phoenix founded the livestream production company Gilding Light.
-In 2021, Apotheosis Studios – founded by Jamison Stone – launched a successfully funded Kickstarter for Phoenix's campaign setting book, titled Sirens: Battle of the Bards.
+In 2021, Apotheosis Studios – founded by Jamison Stone – launched a Kickstarter campaign for Phoenix's campaign setting book, which reached its funding goal, the book titled Sirens: Battle of the Bards.

 In June 2022, over a dozen former collaborators alleged bullying and mistreatment by Phoenix and her husband Stone.
 Satine issued an apology "stating that she was sorry for 'being the cause' of her accuser's pain and for enabling Stone's 'terrible behavior.'"
 Since the allegations, several organizations have formally cut ties with Phoenix and Stone including Level Up Dice, D&D In a Castle, Jasper's Game Day and the McElroy Brothers.